Domesticated plants and animals of Austronesia: Zingiber officinale (ginger)

-Ginger (Zingiber officinale) is native to Island Southeast Asia and was probably originally domesticated by Austronesians.
+Ginger (Zingiber officinale) is native to Maritime Southeast Asia and was probably originally domesticated by Austronesians.
 It is an ancient and ubiquitous crop among Austronesians, reaching all the way to Remote Oceania and Madagascar.
 Aside from being used for cuisine, ginger appears to have significant religious and medicinal roles in early Austronesian cultures, based on the glosses it acquired.
 Ginger were chewed by shamans and spat out intermittently in rituals for healing, warding, and blessing ships.

 In Proto-Austronesian, the terms for ginger can be reconstructed to *dukduk.
 With cognates including Pazeh dukuduk; Thao suksuk; Tsou cucʻu; and Saaroa suusuku.
 This was replaced by *laqia in languages south of Taiwan.